 Cards that work with Local Champion

-These are a the key cards that now work with Amex Local Champion, and the Point Hacks guides to them…
+These are the key cards that now work with Amex Local Champion, and the Point Hacks guides to them:

 Limitations of Local Champion

-The first limit is the 10 retailers at which you can play Local Champion at at one time.
-This is fine, it’s just a rule of the game you need to know about.
+The first limit is the ten retailers at which you can play Local Champion at one time.
+This is fine – it’s just a rule of the game you need to know about.

-And finally, there’s a limit of 10,000 bonus points, total, that can be earned from playing Local Champion.
+And, finally, there’s a limit of 10,000 bonus points, that can be earned from playing Local Champion.
 For those who really use it, that limit can be reached quite quickly.

 I’m a big fan of Local Champion as a way to boost my points earn.

-For my local supermarket, it allows me to pick up 4 points per dollar when using a Platinum Edge for example, and now it’s been opened up to Velocity and Qantas American Express cards like the Velocity Platinum or Escape cards or the Qantas Premium.
+For my local supermarket, it allows me to pick up 4 points per dollar when using a Platinum Edge for example, and now it’s opened up to Qantas- and Velocity-branded American Express cards.

-The 10,000 point limitation on the game is the most frustrating aspect, as it disincentives heavy card users and game players from engaging once the 10,000 point cap is hit.
-That said, Amex have been running the game with different iterations and improvements for several years, so I would hope that it if usage keeps growing, this might be looked at in future.
+The 10,000-point limitation on the game is the most frustrating aspect, as it disincentives heavy card users and game players from engaging once the 10,000 point cap is hit.
+That said, Amex has been running the game with different iterations and improvements for several years, so I would hope that it if usage keeps growing, this might be looked at in future.